Skip to main content

 /usr/lib/lsam-17.1.26/bin/sma_JORS: error while loading shared libraries: libssl.so.0.9.8: cannot open shared object file: No such file or directory

-All operations on the target machine are to be executed with SuperUser authority, either by logging-in as 'root', or by executing the 'su' command.
+You must perform all operations on the target machine with SuperUser authority, either by logging-in as 'root', or by running the 'su' command.

-Perform the steps in sequence to install the UNIX LSAM properly.
-For a list of the files and directories installed with the LSAM, refer to UNIX LSAM Configuration.
-The LSAM installation should take approximately 10 minutes.
+Perform the steps in sequence to install the Unix Agent properly.
+For a list of the files and directories installed with the agent, refer to Unix Agent Configuration.
+The agent installation should take approximately 10 minutes.